Pot Limit Omaha Poker Basics

 After the turn betting round is complete, the river is dealt face up on the table.
 It is the fifth and final card on the table.
 The betting is identical to the betting round on the turn and also starts with the active player clockwise to the button.

 After the betting rounds are complete, all the players left in the game will show their cards in what is also referred to as a showdown.
 The cards of all the players in the showdown are displayed on the table simultaneously.
-The player with the best five card poker hand using two of their hole cards and three of the community cards is declared as the winner in this poker game.
-If two players have identical hands then both are winners and the pot is divided equally between them.
+The player with the best five card poker hand using two of their hole cards and three of the community cards is declared as the winner in this poker game and his/her winning cards move upwards.

 The betting rules remain the same in online Omaha poker whether you play Cash or Freeroll games.
-After the dealer is chosen and marked with a dealer button in each game, the betting is initiated by the Small and Big blinds.
+The button moves clockwise every time after a game and the immediate player left to the previous dealer becomes the new dealer.
+When the first game starts on a new table, that player becomes dealer who sits nearest to the left of dealer girl image in game area and is not "sit-out" or disconnected.
+In a heads-up game, dealer becomes small blind.
+Once the dealer is chosen and marked with a dealer button, betting round starts as per the rules of the game variant.
 The player sitting left to the dealer puts in the small blind and the one sitting next to him in a clockwise turn puts in the big blind before the hole cards are dealt.
 Although blind amounts are pre-decided for each game depending on the stakes, the Big Blind always remains twice the amount of the Small blind.

 As with the betting structure in other forms of poker, a player in Omaha may take 4 actions: